yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 tooling](https://www.fpcomplete.com/blog/2015/01/fp-complete-software-pipeline).)

-(1) is highly mitigated by Stackage because, even though the tight coupling still exists, Stackage is provided a set of packages that take that coupling into account for you, so you're not stuck trying to put the pieces together yourself.
+(1) is highly mitigated by Stackage because, even though the tight coupling still exists, Stackage provides a set of packages that take that coupling into account for you, so you're not stuck trying to put the pieces together yourself.